 All of our programs are voluntary, open to all genders and reside in a care home situated in Greater Victoria.

-Supportive Recovery is a residential program for youth aged 13 – 19 who are experiencing problematic substance use which they are wanting to address.
-The duration of the program is 12 weeks, but youth may stay up to 9 months, and 3 months of after-care following their discharge if the youth chooses.
-Youth work one-on-one with a Youth and Family Counsellor (YFC) who help support them throughout the recovery process, in developing a transition plan, setting and working on goals, education and accessing community resources and we offer day and evening programming.
+V.Y.P.E.R. is a full-time residential recovery program for youth ages 13 – 19 who are experiencing problematic substance use which they are wanting to address.
+Youth stay in care family homes while in the program, and may stay for 3-9 months, with 3 months of after-care should the youth choose.
+Youth work one-on-one with a Youth and Family Counsellor (YFC) who help support them throughout the recovery process, in developing a transition plan, setting and working on goals, education and accessing community resources.
+V.Y.P.E.R. engages youth in day, evening, and weekend programming, with a variety of recreational, life skills, and substance use recovery activities.

 Turning Point is a short-term residential program for youth experiencing personal safety issues.
 The duration of the program is typically 4-6 months.
 Youth work on-one-one with a YFC to set goals, connect them to resources, and develop a transition plan, of returning to the family home or accessing a Youth Agreement.
 Youth are required to have a day plan for Turning Point, such as going to school and/or working.